Turk (rapper): Career

-Turk's debut commercial appearance was on Juvenile's 400 Degreez (1998) album, guest performing on the songs "Welcome 2 Tha Nolia", " Ha (Hot Boys Remix)", and "Rich Niggaz".
+Turk's debut commercial appearance was on Juvenile's Solja Rags (1997) album, guest performing on the songs "I Did That” and “Hide Out or Ride Out”.

 Turk's debut studio album, Young & Thuggin' (2001) peaked at number nine on the Billboard 200.
 After the split of the Hot Boys in 2001, he departed from Cash Money in 2003 and he signed a recording contract with producer Ke'Noe through his label, Laboratory Recordz.
 His second and third albums, Raw & Uncut (2003) and Penitentiary Chances (2004) were released independently by Entertainment One Music.
 In 2005, Turk was convicted on federal charges of being a felon in possession of a firearm, a fugitive from justice in possession of a firearm, and an unlawful user addicted to a controlled substance in possession of a firearm.
 The charges arose from the shooting of a Memphis, Tennessee police officer in early 2004.
 He was sentenced to 10 years of incarceration.
 In 2006, he entered an Alford plea in Tennessee state court to second-degree attempted murder, based on the same incident, and was sentenced to 14 years imprisonment.

 While incarcerated, Ke'Noe released two albums of unreleased Turk recordings titled Still A Hot Boy and Convicted Felons.
 The album's profits of were put on Turk's prison books.
 Turk was released from prison in October 2012 after nine years.
 In December 2012, Turk released the single "Zip It" featuring Lil Wayne.
 Shortly after, a remix with Juvenile was released.
 In February 2013, a version with Turk, Wayne, Juvenile and B.G. was released, making it the official Hot Boys reunion song.
 In 2013, Turk released a mixtape on SoundCloud, Blame It On The System.

 In 2023, Turk stated that he changed his stage name to "CFOTAB."